cscart/docs/en/user_guide/look_and_feel/changing_attributes/shipping_icons.rst

 .. warning::

     The changes suggested in this article may conflict with the add-ons that use the same hook.
+The code and the provided file work only with CS-Cart/Multi-Vendor 4.3.7 and newer versions.
+For older versions please refer to `this article. <http://docs.cs-cart.com/4.3.x/user_guide/look_and_feel/changing_attributes/shipping_icons.html>`_

 =======================
 Step 1.
 Override a Hook